Where to Stay When Skiing in Utah

 Basecamp Hotels and Lodging for Powder Mountain, Snowbasin Resort and Nordic Valley Ski Resort

-Powder Mountain, Snowbasin Resort and Nordic Valley Ski Resort do not offer traditional ski-in/ski-out lodging, but you can choose from various vacation rentals and hotels in the surrounding area.
-Some favorites in the area include: Mountain Luxury Lodging, Wolf Creek Rentals, Alaskan Inn and Spa, Compass Rose Lodge and popular hotel chains including Hampton Inn & Suites Ogden, Hilton Garden Inn Ogden and Courtyard Ogden.
+The Powder Mountain, Snowbasin Resort and Nordic Valley Ski Resort offer various vacation rentals and hotels in and around Ogden.
+These resorts don’t offer traditional ski-in/ski-out; however, the rustic mountain character makes up for it.
+Some favorites include: Mountain Luxury Lodging, Wolf Creek Rentals, Alaskan Inn and Spa, Compass Rose Lodge and popular hotel chains including Hampton Inn & Suites Ogden, Hilton Garden Inn Ogden and Courtyard Ogden.

 Basecamp Hotels and Lodging for Beaver Mountain Resort and Cherry Peak Resort